arbazz/react-native-ocr-fast/README.md

 ### 3\.
 Focus Frame Overlay

 The `styles.focusFrame` and its inner `styles.corner` components create a visual rectangular guide on top of the camera feed.
 This helps the user position the text they want to scan precisely within the region defined by the `focusRegion` normalized coordinates.

+Contributions are welcome—feel free to submit PRs or suggest improvements.

+**Roadmap:** Upcoming features include real-time frame processing for live OCR directly from the camera feed.